Practical ideas to help Christians minimize consumerism

-There is often a conflict between admiring beautiful objects and acquiring beauty.
+There is often a conflict between admiring beautiful objects and acquiring beautiful objects.
 Christians are called to reject materialism in all its forms.
 Our objective is to reach Heaven, and the journey requires zero baggage.

-God sends us daily messages.
+But God sends us daily messages to stir our hearts.
 I believe that our Lord created the perfect scenario for me to reflect on the challenge of materialism.
 Enter a Prada Bag and Saint Anastasia.

 She was from a noble family in the city of Constantinople.
 She was very beautiful and had a great moral character.

 Emperor Justin, who was married, wanted to marry her.
 She refused and went and told his wife.
-The Empress sent her to Alexandria on a private ship.
-She built her a convent outside the city of Alexandria and named it after her.
+The Empress sent her to Alexandria on a private ship and built her a convent outside the city of Alexandria and named it after her.

 One day he brought a piece of pottery to St. Daniel who wept when he read it, and said to his disciple, “Come with me now to bury the body of the saint in that cave.”
 When they entered her cave, they received blessings from each other.
 St. Anastasia said to Anba Daniel, “For the sake of God, bury me with what I have on my body.”
 Then she prayed and bade them farewell and departed in peace.
 They wept and buried her.
 When the disciple was caring for her burial, he found out that she was a woman, and he marvelled in silence.